Someday Came Suddenly: Reception and legacy

 Someday Came Suddenly peaked at number 193 on the Billboard 200 and number 25 on the Independent Albums chart.
 Its highest peak was at number 9 on the Heatseekers Albums chart, where it spent 32 weeks.
 While the album was commercially a moderate success, it received generally mixed reviews, with praise for the heavier tracks and unclean vocals and criticism of its electronic elements and use of Auto-Tune.
 Gregory Adams of The Georgia Straight and John McDonnell of The Guardian unfavorably compared lead single "Stick Stickly" to Swedish Eurodance artist Basshunter.

 Eric Schneider of AllMusic gave a positive review for the album stating, "the emo act Attack Attack! presents a restless outing that ranges from the melodic tune 'Bro, Ashley's Here' to the searing screamo number 'Party Foul'.
 While the shift between the two sounds can be disorienting, the group's keyboard-centric arrangements manage to tie Someday Came Suddenly together, as best revealed on 'The People's Elbow'."
 Jeremy Aaron of AbsolutePunk gave a mixed review praising the group's ability to be both heavy and catchy, but criticized their opposite styles, "simply off-putting at times."
 He ended off calling the album, "uninspired, with most of the songs following the same formula."

 Sean Reid of Alter the Press! criticized the tracks such as "Bro, Ashley's Here", "Shred, White, And Blue" and "Party Foul" for, "following the structure of uninspiring hardcore music with electronic undertones and vocoder singing vocals."
 PunkNews.org gave a negative review of the album stating, "Attack Attack! is just your typical, generic screamo band, with electronica breakdowns of course."

 In 2018, Michael Siebert of Invisible Oranges wrote: "Listening to Attack Attack!’s magnum opus in 2018 has me wondering if we’ve perhaps misread scene music from the beginning.
 Maybe it wasn’t meant for anyone other than those strange kids that dotted the halls of Billings Senior High School (and other secondary education facilities across the nation).
 Attack Attack!, and by extension scenecore at large, couldn’t have been gunning for true mainstream acceptance.
 More than punk, more than noise, scene music is truly despised by everyone except its target demographic.
 Perhaps that’s worth celebrating."

+In 2024, John Hill of Loudwire named it the best metalcore album of 2008.